 We entered into an employment agreement with Dr. Zinda in August 2017, effective June 14, 2017, in connection with his appointment as our Executive Vice President, Head of Research and Development from June 2017 to December 2018.
 He subsequently was promoted to the role of our Executive Vice President, Chief Scientific Officer effective January 1, 2019.
 In June 2020, we entered into a new employment agreement with Dr. Zinda which became effective upon the execution of the underwriting agreement for our IPO.
 Pursuant to his June 2020 employment agreement, Dr. Zinda was initially entitled to an annual base salary of \$415,000, an annual target bonus with a target amount equal to 40% of his annual base salary and certain severance benefits, as described below under "-Potential Payments and Benefits upon Termination or Change of Control."
 To qualify for the annual target bonus set at a percentage of his adjusted base salary in respect of any calendar year, Dr. Zinda must remain continuously employed with us through the 15th day of February of the following year.
-Under the June 2020 employment agreement for our IPO, as described in "-Outstanding Equity Awards as of December 31, 2022" above.
 Dr. Zinda is also eligible for additional equity awards under our equity compensation plans, as may be granted from time to time.
+In July 2023, we amended Dr. Zinda's June 2020 employment agreement to reflect updated termination of employment and change in control provisions to cover granted RSU awards.